gtvj/gtvj.github.io/objectives-2020-11.md

 ## Professional development

 Good news on this front.
-My employer have agreed to support me in studying towards gaining a Web Accessibility Specialist certification.
+My employer has agreed to support my study towards gaining a Web Accessibility Specialist certification.
 I began study towards this last month and will continue during November.

 My plans for the month are to: